GlacierSecurityInc/glacierDesktop-pub/README.md

       - Change the `[Unreleased]: ...` link to be based off of the new version: `[Unreleased]: https://github.com/GlacierSecurityInc/glacierDesktop/compare/v$OLD_VERSION...HEAD` -> `[Unreleased]: https://github.com/GlacierSecurityInc/glacierDesktop/compare/v$VERSION...HEAD`
     4. See [this commit](https://github.com/GlacierSecurityInc/glacierDesktop/commit/56988a4a91cb3284c5ee74778692dc591601974d#diff-06572a96a58dc510037d5efa622f9bec8519bc1beab13c9f251e97e657a9d4ed) for an example of what should be changed.

 4. Commit your changes from steps 2 & 3, the commit message should be something like `v$VERSION Release`.
+Example: `git commit -m "v0.2.14 Release"`

 5. After committing, tag your commit: `git tag v$VERSION` (**add** the `v` prefix).
+Example: `git tag v0.2.14`

 6. Push your commit and current tag: `git push origin v$VERSION && git push -u origin main`.
 Note: We intentionally push the tag first so that it runs the release build workflow (and then avoids the duplicate build on main).

 7. A new release will appear on [the releases page](https://github.com/GlacierSecurityInc/glacierDesktop/releases) after the build workflow finishes.

 8. To prepare for the next release and enable draft builds, update `version` in `package.json` once again.
 You can always change this later before the next version is published to better follow [SemVer](https://semver.org/spec/v2.0.0.html) depending on what changes, so just think of it as a placeholder for now.
-For example, if you just published `v0.2.4` you could change the version field to `0.2.5`.
+For example, if you just published `v0.2.14` you could change the version field to `0.2.15`.

 ### Actions